Overview

 Keeping privacy settings as high as possible

-Not giving out passwords
+Not giving out passwords, changing them regularly

 Don’t befriend people you do not know